FarazRashid/MentorMe/README.md

 MentorMe offers a plethora of features designed to enhance the mentorship experience for both mentees and mentors.
 Here's a brief overview:

 ### Pixel Perfect Implementation
-Ensure screens match the provided wireframes_mentorme.pdf precisely.
+Screens match the provided wireframes and mockups on figma

 ### Component Inclusion
-Include all necessary components such as recycler view, scroll view, and bottom navigation.
+Includes all necessary components such as recycler view, scroll view, and bottom navigation.

 ### Proper Navigation and Clickability
-Ensure smooth navigation throughout the app with intuitive clickability.
+Sooth navigation throughout the app with intuitive clickability.

 ### Accessibility and Responsiveness
-Prioritize accessibility considerations, including text size and contrast, to ensure a seamless user experience.
+Acessibility considerations, including text size and contrast, to ensure a seamless user experience.

 ### Test Cases
-Create Espresso test cases to validate different functionalities, ensuring the app's robustness and reliability.
+Espresso test cases to validate different functionalities, ensuring the app's robustness and reliability.

 ### User Authentication
-Implement user authentication with signup, login, and logout functionalities, providing a secure environment for users.
+Implements user authentication with signup, login, and logout functionalities, providing a secure environment for users.

 ### Mentor Discovery
-Display all mentors on the homepage for easy access, allowing users to explore a diverse range of expertise.
+Displays all mentors on the homepage for easy access, allowing users to explore a diverse range of expertise.

 ### Mentor Management
-Allow users to add mentors to their favorites and review mentors based on their experiences, fostering meaningful connections.
+Allows users to add mentors to their favorites and review mentors based on their experiences, fostering meaningful connections.

 ### Search and Filter Functionality
-Implement search with filter functionality to facilitate users in finding mentors tailored to their specific needs.
+Implements search with filter functionality to facilitate users in finding mentors tailored to their specific needs.

 ### Session Booking
-Enable users to book sessions with mentors, facilitating structured learning and professional development.
+Enables users to book sessions with mentors, facilitating structured learning and professional development.

 ### Comprehensive Chat System
-Develop a comprehensive chat system, including text messages, voice notes, image, video, and file uploads, to facilitate seamless communication between users.
+Develops a comprehensive chat system, including text messages, voice notes, image, video, and file uploads, to facilitate seamless communication between users.

 ### Calls
-Facilitate audio and video calls using the Agora API, enhancing real-time interaction between mentors and mentees.
+Facilitates audio and video calls using the Agora API, enhancing real-time interaction between mentors and mentees.

 ### Push Notifications
-Implement push notifications for new messages, bookings, mentor updates, favorites, and screenshot detection, keeping users informed and engaged.
+Implements push notifications for new messages, bookings, mentor updates, favorites, and screenshot detection, keeping users informed and engaged.

 ### Offline Access to Data
-Ensure the app functions properly in offline mode, displaying old messages and relevant content, and automatically sending messages when an internet connection is restored.
+Ensures the app functions properly in offline mode, displaying old messages and relevant content, and automatically sending messages when an internet connection is restored.

 ## Technologies Used